 - Compromised immune system more susceptible to sickness and disease

-- Introduction or acceleration of mental health issues
+- Creation or worsening of other mental health issues

-An addiction to opiates is difficult to break without professional help, which is why rehab is so important.
+Sleeping well begins with getting professional help.
+This is why rehab is so important.
 Treatment can include gradual detox or opiate replacement therapy using medications like methadone or buprenorphine.
-Rehab also utilizes recovery tools to prevent relapse and foster sobriety, which include the following:
+Rehab also utilizes recovery tools to prevent relapse, foster sobriety and create healthy sleep habits.

 - Concurrent treatment of any mental health issue or mood disorder